-The Company is a party to a number of exploration joint venture agreements to explore for copper, gold, zinc, lead and uranium.
+The Company is a party to a number of exploration farm-in / farm-out agreements to explore for copper, gold, zinc, lead and uranium.
 Under the terms of the agreements the Company may be required to contribute towards the exploration and other costs if it wishes to maintain or increase its percentage holdings.
-The joint ventures are not separate legal entities.
+These arrangements are not separate legal entities.
 There are contractual arrangements between the participants for sharing costs and future revenues in the event of exploration success.
-There are no assets and liabilities attributable to Variscan at reporting date resulting from these joint ventures.
-Percentage equity interests in joint ventures at 30 June 2020 were as follows:
+There are no assets and liabilities attributable to Variscan at reporting date resulting from these arrangements.
+Percentage equity interests in these arrangements at 30 June 2021 were as follows:

-Consol Consolidated
+Consoli dated

-2020 2019
+2021 2020

 % Interest % Interest

 Hillston - diluting to 16% 39.2% 39.2%

 Callabonna - diluting to 30% 49% 49%

-Junction Dam (a) - 9.9%